theweebcoders/CommercialBreaker/README.md

   One dumb reason.
 My last name has an apostrophe in it, and it broke "Path" on Windows.
 So some programs, even if added to Path, cannot be called from Python.
 I'm sure I can't be the only one with this problem, so I left in the option to let you call the executibles directly.
 You no longer need to do this as I fixed it but I left it in just in case.
 Also, this only works on Windows.

-Q: The GUI freezes when I run a tool.
-What's going on?

-  This stops interaction while code is running.
-"It's not a bug, it's a feature"

 Q: Does CommercialBreaker damage the original quality of my anime?